 You see…

-Back then, before the advent of modern weaponry, these animals were often used to “flush out” game allowing hunters easier access to either trap, or kill animals that they were hunting, particularly birds.
+Back then, before the advent of modern weaponry, these animals were often used to “flush out” game, allowing hunters more accessible access to either trap or kill animals that they were hunting, particularly birds.
+These skills remained valuable as man became more proficient hunters, and substance tracking slowly morphed into the sport, which is why these sturdy little dogs are stiltrendyar today.
+It’s also why they’re commonly called one of today’s “best” gundogs.

 Now while…

-“Springers” have been popular for 100’s of years all throughout England, the specific English Springer Spaniel really didn’t come into existence until the early 1800’s when the Duke or Norfolk began to specifically target the traits and characteristics which now represent the breed we know and love.
+“Springers” have been popular for 100’s of years throughout Englan; the specific English Springer Spaniel didn’t come into existence until the early 1800s when the Duke of Norfolk began to specifically target the traits and characteristics that now represent the breed we know and love.

 This is why…